FiniteVoid/Edge-Detection-and-Fast-Seam-Carving/readme.md

 # Implementation

+Timings are mentioned for an i9-11700K Mobile CPU.

 ### Canny Edge-Detection

 1. Gradient calculation can be done using Sobel or Derivative of Gaussian (DoG) filters.
 Here, DoG is used by default.